Manage GCP Artifact Registry Repository IAM Access

 • Federated identity principals

-These omissions are intentional: the goal is to illustrate how each IAM resource modifies access, not provide drop-in security modules.
+These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the Artifact Registry RepositoryIamMember resource reference for all available configuration options.

 Let's manage GCP Artifact Registry Repository IAM Access